The decline of economics education at our universities

 Female students who studied Year 12 economics were less likely to include an economics course in their preferences than their male counterparts over the 1999–2023 period.
 Instead, female high school economics students were more likely to show interest in arts and social science, medicine and health, and law than their male peers.

-Interestingly, of the females who initially expressing a preference with the UAC process for economics but “who ultimately chose not to enrol in an economics course had, on average, higher ATARs than males who enrolled in economics”.
+Interestingly, of the females who initially express a preference with the UAC process for economics but “who ultimately chose not to enrol in an economics course had, on average, higher ATARs than males who enrolled in economics”.

 The ATAR is the Australian Tertiary Admissions Rank – a score used by the admission centres to allocate students across university courses.